rbrama79/dot99binding/UBI/CommentsOnRDF.md

 the 1451 network.
 It is straightforward to understand we shall provide to one of those devices a UUID.
 How can we lease that device?
 IMHO we have only one way: use a set of geographic coordinates identifying the leased UUID as such.
 We could use coordinates in the middle of oceans and bind a subset of them to each Country in which the leasing binding has been manufactured.
-UUID Year and time will indicate, in thst case, the instant in which the UUID has been leased.
+UUID Year and time will indicate, in that case, the instant in which the UUID has been leased.

 In the unlikely event a UUID collision happens we should figure out a way to resolve it.